jeremytammik/tbc/a/1909_forge_paint_shoot.md

 I want it to stop at the bottom of both beams and slabs.

-Sooo... i tried to change the code to just pick up the beams:
+Sooo...
+I tried to change the code to just pick up the beams:

 This is what I have after that; circled in blue is what didn't attach to the beam above.
 Some did attach: